Accelerating Executive Mastery

 • Learn about Cognitive Flexibility Theory and Cognitive Transformation Theory, which underpin your journey to mastery.

-Thank you to Cedric Chin, who inspired this exploration by introducing me to the book Accelerating Expertise: Traing for High Proficiency in a Complex World and many of the ideas above, sending me further down the rabbit hole of mastery.
-Cedric has done much more work on this subject than I and I encourage you to read it all.
-I’ll link to it throughout.
+Thank you to Cedric Chin, who inspired this exploration by introducing me to the book Accelerating Expertise: Traing for High Proficiency in a Complex World and sending me further down the rabbit hole of mastery.
+Cedric has done much more work on this subject and I encourage you to read it.